·

 Causes and contributing factors

-Research has shown that several fungi responsible for walnut blight have been identified.
-The main causal agents are Fusarium, Alternaria, Botryosphaeriosis and Fomopsis.
-These fungi can enter the walnut through various vulnerabilities, such as sunburn, insect damage and natural openings in the stem of certain walnut varieties.
+Research has shown that several fungi are responsible for walnut mold and husk rot.
+These mainly include Fusarium, Alternaria, Botryosphaeria, and Phomopsis.
+They are distinct from walnut blight, which is caused by the bacterium Xanthomonas arboricola.
+These fungi can enter the walnut through various vulnerabilities, such as sunburn, insect damage, and natural openings in the stem of certain walnut varieties.
 In addition, certain environmental and management factors can also exacerbate the problem.

 Management and prevention strategies

-To effectively control walnut blight, researchers and growers recommend a combination of proactive management practices and targeted treatments.
+To effectively control mold in walnuts, researchers and growers recommend a combination of proactive management practices and targeted treatments.

 · Timely harvesting